Scientific Forecaster Discussion

 National Weather Service Blacksburg Virginia

-high pressure will cover our area through the reminder of the
+high pressure will remain across the area through the remainder of

 Near term /through tonight/...

 Patchy fog across the area this morning will dissipate fairly

 quickly after sunrise.
 An upper level ridge will be parked across

 the region today and provide for mostly sunny to sunny skies and

 high temperatures some ten to fifteen degrees above normal and light